Geometric formulation of $k$-essence and late-time acceleration: Coordinate-free treatment of vectorial nonmetricity

 In this appendix, we provide a coordinate-free description of connections with vectorial nonmetricity.
 We also describe in a coordinate-free manner the conditions, which ensure length and volume preservation under (auto)parallel transport. \begin{definition} On a pseudo-Riemannian manifold $(M,g)$ a connection $\nabla \in \text{Conn}(M)$ is called \textbf{a connection with vectorial nonmetricity} if there exists a one-form $\pi \in \Gamma\left( T^{*}M\right)$, such that

-where $\overset{\circ}{\nabla}$ denotes the Levi-Civita connection of $g$, and $P$ is the dual vector field associated to $\pi$, i.e. $g(X,P)=\pi(X) \, .$ \end{definition} \begin{remark} In a local coordinate system, the Christoffel symbols of a connection with vectorial nonmetricity are given by
+where $\overset{\circ}{\nabla}$ denotes the Levi-Civita connection of $g$, $X,Y \in \Gamma(TM)$ are vector fields and $P$ is the dual vector field associated to $\pi$, i.e. $g(X,P)=\pi(X) \, .$ \end{definition} \begin{remark} In a local coordinate system, the Christoffel symbols of a connection with vectorial nonmetricity are given by

 \end{remark} \begin{proof} We choose a local chart, in which $X=\partial_{\nu}, Y=\partial_{\mu}$, and the coordinates of the dual vector field are given by $P^{\lambda}=\pi^{\lambda}$.
 Plugging in the local coordinate expressions for $X$ and $Y$ in \eqref{coordinatefree} leads to